-The 61st Patient and The Value of Experience Over Credentials
+The Value of Experience Over Credentials

 After a doctor performs a procedure for the 60th time, we see better outcomes.
 Should we be thinking about how we groom CEOs?

 A man with a gunshot wound to his chest traveling in the back of an ambulance at 90 mph has one decision to make.
 Should he go to the local community hospital with extensive experience in gunshot wounds or the research institution 25 miles down the road with a nationally known specialist?

 Most of us will choose the specialist.
 That could be a fatal mistake.

 We share a cognitive bias called the ‘availability fallacy,’ which warns us it is safer to choose a well known someone over a skilled anyone.
 The reason for this bias is more complicated than a one liner, but a quick explanation is when we choose the nationally known surgeon, even if the outcome is fatal, the story ends.
 It wasn’t their fault and it wasn’t your fault.
 Stuff happens, right?

 But if a ‘nobody’ from a community hospital does the procedure and the patient dies, the headline is “surgery botched by community doc,” thus reinforcing the fallacy.
 It seems we would rather risk our lives than appear to make a stupid decision friends will criticize behind our backs.